-Norma Waterson went country with this song in 2002 on Blue Murder's album No One Stands Alone.
-This video shows Norma Waterson singing Blue Mountain, accompanied by Martin Carthy and Chris Parkinson, at the Royal Oak, Lewes, on 18 March 2010:
+Norma Waterson went country with Blue Mountain in 2002 on Blue Murder’s album No One Stands Alone.
+This video shows Norma Waterson singing it, accompanied by Martin Carthy and Chris Parkinson, at the Royal Oak, Lewes, on 18 March 2010:

 Norma Watersons sings Blue Mountain

 My past you must not know

 For to seek a refuge from the law